-Students taking only ESL classes must submit both an ESL Certification Form and a Student Educational Plan to the Financial Aid Office within the first semester.
-Both forms must be signed by an academic counselor.
-ESL Certification Cards are available in the Financial Aid Office and in the Counseling Center.
+Students taking only ESL classes must submit a Student Educational Plan to the Financial Aid Office within the first semester.

 Audited Classes

 Students cannot receive financial aid, including the BOGFW, for enrollment in audited classes.
 No exceptions to this policy can be made.